AIBS Professional Standards Scheme

-In accordance with the NSW Government Gazette on 21 May 2021, pursuant to section 13 of the Professional Standards Act 1994, The Australian Institute of Building Surveyors (AIBS) Professional Standards Scheme (the Scheme) commences on 01 July 2021.
-The Scheme is intended to operate across all states and territories under mutual recognition and all states and territories are expected to gazette the Scheme for commencement on 01 July 2021 (excepting in Victoria where commencement is likely to take place 2 months after gazettal).
+In accordance with the NSW Government Gazette on 21 May 2021, pursuant to section 13 of the Professional Standards Act 1994, The Australian Institute of Building Surveyors (AIBS) Professional Standards Scheme commenced on 01 July 2021 across all states and territories, except for Victoria where it commenced on 01 September 2021.
+The AIBS Professional Standards Scheme has been approved for five (5) years.

 A Professional Standards Scheme is a legislative instrument that obliges AIBS, to monitor, enforce and improve the professional standards of members under the Scheme, thereby reducing risk for consumers of professional services.